MohamedElashri/resume/resume.typ

   date: "2018 – 2020",
   summary: "Teaching and tutoring physics for undergraduate students",
   details: [
-    - Grading assignments and tests using answer key, documented results and informed lead teacher of students’ performance.
+    - Grading assignments and tests using answer key, documented results and informed lead teacher of students performance.
     - Supported student learning objectives through personalized and small group assistance
     - Created and improved tutorials resources and training materials ]